Overlord (2018 film): Plot

-Boyce proposes infiltrating the base and destroying the tower from the inside, which would also destroy the laboratory.
-The other privates support him, and Ford grudgingly agrees.
-Splitting up, Rosenfeld and Tibbet launch a frontal assault as a distraction, while Ford, Boyce, and Chloe enter the base using the sewers.
-Boyce and Ford plant the explosives, while Chloe looks for Paul.
-Chloe finds Paul, sends him back to the village, and successfully kills a mutated test subject who corners her.
-She returns to the village, where Tibbet and Rosenfeld are pursued by the base's defenders.
+The squad plans to infiltrate the base, destroy the tower and laboratory, and rescue Paul.
+Rosenfeld and Tibbet launch a frontal assault as a distraction, while the others enter the base through the sewer.
+Boyce and Ford plant the explosives, and Chloe finds Paul, sends him back to the village, and kills a mutated test subject who corners her.
+She returns to the village as Tibbet and Rosenfeld are pursued by the base's defenders.
 Tibbet is wounded while shielding Paul from gunfire.
 Chloe kills the remaining Germans and treats Tibbet's wounds.

-Wafner, now mutated and possessing superhuman strength and resilience, overpowers Ford and impales him on a meat hook.
-Wafner reveals that the serum was made by using the villagers' bodies to distill the ancient power of the black tar, which had been running under the village for centuries.
-The aim was to create immortal and invincible soldiers to serve the Reich.
-As Boyce distracts Wafner, Ford pulls the hook out and injects himself with the serum to heal his wounds.
-He holds off Wafner long enough for Boyce to set off an oxygen tank, which sends Wafner falling into the tar pit.
-As he begins to mutate, Ford orders Boyce to leave him behind and detonate the explosives, believing neither side should possess the serum.
-Boyce complies, and narrowly escapes as the church and jamming tower collapse behind him, killing Ford, Wafner, and the test subjects.
-He joins the others as a radio announces that the D-Day invasion concluded in a victory for the Allies.
+Wafner, mutated and superhumanly strong, impales Ford on a meat hook.
+When Boyce distracts Wafner, Ford frees himself, uses the serum, and holds off Wafner.
+Boyce explodes an oxygen tank, sending Wafner into a pit.
+Ford, mutating, orders Boyce to leave him behind and detonate the explosives, believing neither side should possess the serum.
+Boyce escapes as the church and jamming tower collapse behind him, killing Ford, Wafner, and the test subjects.
+He joins the others as a radio announces that the D-Day invasion was successful.

-In his report, Boyce credits Ford for the decision to plant the bombs inside the church.
-The commanding officer questions Boyce regarding rumors of an underground lab under the church.
-Boyce, sharing Ford's view, denies seeing anything worth digging up.
-The officer seemingly accepts his story, and informs him that they will be reassigned to C Company as the war continues.
+In his report, Boyce credits Ford for planting the bombs inside the church.
+Boyce tells his commanding officer there was no underground lab and the survivors are reassigned to another company.